Skip to main content

 Candidates who meet the following requirements on the closing date of the call will be invited to take part in the selection:

-• Having obtained, or are expected to obtain by no later than June 17, 2024, a Master's Degree with a grade of 100/110 or higher (or equivalent foreign qualification) in:
+• Have obtained, or expect to obtain by no later than June 25, 2025, a Master's Degree with a grade of 100/110 or higher (or equivalent foreign qualification) in:

 • Physics (LM 17)